-- 38 Except when Ind ASs permit or require otherwise, an entity shall present comparative information in respect of the preceding period for all amounts reported in the current period's financial statements.
-An entity shall include comparative information for narrative and descriptive information if it is relevant to understanding the current period's financial statements. - 38A An entity shall present, as a minimum, two balance sheets , two statements of profit and loss, two statements of cash flows and two statements of changes in equity, and related notes. - 38B In some cases, narrative information provided in the financial statements for the preceding period(s) continues to be relevant in the current period.
+- 38 Except when IFRSs permit or require otherwise, an entity shall present comparative information in respect of the preceding period for all amounts reported in the current period's financial statements.
+An entity shall include comparative information for narrative and descriptive information if it is relevant to understanding the current period's financial statements. - 38A An entity shall present, as a minimum, two statements of financial position, two statements of profit or loss and other comprehensive income, two separate statements of profit or loss (if presented), two statements of cash flows and two statements of changes in equity, and related notes.

+38B In some cases, narrative information provided in the financial statements for the preceding period(s) continues to be relevant in the current period.
 For example, an entity discloses in the current period details of a legal dispute, the outcome of which was uncertain at the end of the preceding period and is yet to be resolved.
 Users may benefit from the disclosure of information that the uncertainty existed at the end of the preceding period and from the disclosure of information about the steps that have been taken during the period to resolve the uncertainty.